ws464/java-streams/assignments.md

 ```

 # Ex.
 11
-Create your own Spring Boot ReST API from scratch and commit it to a new GitHub repo.
+Create your own Spring Boot ReST API from scratch and commit it to a new GitHub repo in your account.

 #### Start
 https://start.spring.io/